MTG/music-explore/README.md

 ## Deploying with Docker (to be updated)

-- Set `SERVE_AUDIO_LOCALLY` in `config-docker.py` appropriately depending if you want to use Jamendo API or not
+- Set `SERVE_AUDIO_LOCALLY` in `config-docker.py` appropriately depending on if you want to use Jamendo API or not
 - Build and run docker image with your data mounted at `/data`, it uses port 80 by default
 - If `SERVE_AUDIO_LOCALLY=True`, make sure to mount your audio dir at `/app/static/audio` otherwise make sure that you set `JAMENDO_CLIENT_ID` environment variable